Move Forward With Confidence With The Help Of A Columbus Divorce Attorney

 If you’re considering filing for divorce, it’s important to find a reputable and experienced Columbus divorce attorney who can guide you through the legal process and protect your interests.

 Divorce is emotionally and financially draining.
-Working with a skilled Columbus, Ohio divorce attorney can help you effectively navigate the process, avoid unnecessary complications and reach reasonable resolutions to your concerns.
-If you are making the choice to move forward with the process of dissolving your marriage, our divorce lawyers can help you.
+Working with a skilled divorce attorney can help you effectively navigate the process, avoid unnecessary complications and reach reasonable resolutions to your concerns.
+If you are making the choice to move forward with the process of dissolving your marriage, our team can help you.

 In a divorce, one spouse will file a legal complaint that lists at least one of the valid grounds for divorce in Ohio.
 In a dissolution, both spouses file a petition to terminate the marriage and have agreements on all issues.
 A divorce attorney can help you understand which process is right for you and help you move forward.
 No matter the details of your individual situation, we will help you pursue a strong and stable future.

 Custom Results for Every Client

 Every situation is different, which is why our divorce lawyers are committed to helping our clients secure results that suit their individual needs and concerns.
 We will work diligently to help you understand your options regarding spousal support, property division and more.
 Our goal is to protect your best interests and strongly advocate for you in all matters related to your divorce or dissolution, including:

 - Division of marital property and debt accumulated during the marriage

 - Child custody, parenting plans and visitation schedules

 In dissolution, we can help you navigate and negotiate a fair and reasonable agreement and then file the necessary paperwork with the court.
 In a divorce, we will represent your interests, whether that is in the courtroom or around the negotiating table.
 Not all divorces end up going to trial, but we have significant experience in the courtroom.
 Complex cases do not intimidate us.

 Get The Answers You Need To Your Divorce Questions